Carbon capture and storage: Social acceptance

 The public has generally low awareness of CCS.
 Public support among those who are aware of CCS has tended to be low, especially compared to public support for other emission-reduction options.

 A frequent concern for the public is transparency, e.g. around issues such as safety, costs, and impacts.
 Another factor in acceptance is whether uncertainties are acknowledged, including uncertainties around potentially negative impacts on the natural environment and public health.
 Research indicates that engaging comprehensively with communities increases the likelihood of project success compared to projects that do not engage the public.
 Some studies indicate that community collaboration can contribute to the avoidance of harm within communities impacted by the project.

 Government programs

 Almost all CCS projects operating today have benefited from government financial support, largely in the form of capital grants and – to a lesser extent – operational subsidies.
 Tax credits are offered in some countries.
-Grant funding has played a particularly important role in projects coming online since 2010, with 8 out of 15 projects receiving grants ranging from around USD 55 million (AUD 60 million) in the case of Gorgon in Australia to USD 840 million (CAD 865 million) for Quest in Canada.
+Grant funding has played a particularly important role in projects coming online since 2010, with 8 out of 15 projects receiving grants ranging from around US$55 million (AUD 60 million) in the case of Gorgon in Australia to US$840 million (CAD 865 million) for Quest in Canada.
 An explicit carbon price has supported CCS investment in only two cases to date: the Sleipner and Snøhvit projects in Norway.